ArvinFarrelP/ArvinFarrelP/README.md

 <p>
   <samp>
-    Hello, I'm ArvinFarrelP working at Interested in learning and exploring more about FrontEnd and Backend Development.
+    Hello, I'm ArvinFarrelP working at Interested in learning and exploring more about Backend Development.
   </samp>
 </p>